 Moving north on to the Settle and Carlisle route beyond Hellifield, impressive film shows double-headed Class 9Fs at work, sharing the route with Jubilees from Leeds Holbeck depot in their last years of service.

-The combining of this film and that of other cameramen, with true sounds of the era, plus an informative narrative, has resulted in a fascinating glimpse of a bygone age.
+The blending of this film and that of other cameramen with true sounds of the era, plus an informative narrative, has resulted in the creation of this superb range of railway videos detailing the last decade of British mainline steam operations.